DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 The following types of personal data will be shared between the parties for the purposes of this agreement:

-- Full name
+- full name
-- Date of birth
+- date of birth
-- Gender (female, male, other or not provided)
+- gender (female, male, other or not provided)
-- Nationalities
+- nationalities
-- Disabilities
+- disabilities
-- Ethnicity
+- ethnicity

 The following types of Special Category personal data shall be shared between the parties for the purposes of this agreement:

-- Nationalities
+- nationalities
-- Gender
+- gender
-- Ethnicity
+- ethnicity
-- Disabilities
+- disabilities

 ### Nationality